 If successful, this research could make it easier for engineers to make new, working modular robots that follow the same rules of movement.

 Even though these robots don't walk and talk like Transformers do, they can change into virtually any shape, given the right programming and instructions.
-To find out more about them and about Transformers, see the links on the next page.
+To find out more about them and about Transformers, see the links below.

 - Casal, Arancha.
 "Self-Reconfiguration Planning for a Class of Modular Robots."
 Xerox Palo Alto Research Center.

 - Mayfield, Kendra.
 "The Shape of Bots to Come."
 Wired.
 October 7, 2002. http://www.wired.com/news/ gizmos/0,1452,55421,00.html?tw=wn_story_related